 Microsite and Advertising Campaign for the launch of the Xbox 360 title Halo Wars.
 Created in the hayday of Adobe Flash, this project's unique component used the software rasterizer Papervision3D to render interactive points of interest that rotate in sync with a high quality offline rendered video of the fictional planet of Harvest.

 Microsite, Alternate Reality Game, and Advertising Campaign for the launch of Xbox 360 title Gears of War 2.
-Created in the hayday of Adobe Flash, this project used an near complete build of the game to render in-engine video of environments and content for the site.
+Created in the hayday of Adobe Flash, this project used a near complete build of the game to render video of in-engine environments and content for interactive exploration on the site.